Rolls-Royce Welland: Meteor testing

 Two Wellands were installed in the first production Meteor Mk.1, Serial number EE210/G, (the "/G" signifying "Guard", meaning that the aircraft was to have an armed guard at all times while on the ground).
 It was test flown by Daunt on 12 January 1944.
 This Meteor was then sent to the US in exchange for a General Electric J31 (Power Jets W.1X)-powered Bell XP-59A Airacomet, RG362/G. The Meteor was first flown at Muroc Army Airfield by John Grierson on 15 April.
 Several test flights followed, and by December it had been shipped back to the UK.

-Reheat development had started at the National Gas Turbine Establishment (NGTE) in 1943.
-When the V-1 attacks started on London in 1944 flight tests were done using a Welland engine in a Meteor I. The attacks finished before the reheat could be used in action.
+Reheat development had started in the Pyestock section of the Royal Aircraft Establishment Engine Section in 1943.
+When the V-1 attacks started on London in 1944 flight tests were done using Welland engines (and Power Jets W2/700 engines) in a Meteor I. The attacks finished before the reheat could be used in action.